UC San Diego

 • If an outside vendor is responsible, funding could be delayed even longer.

-7. Wait for approval before disposing of damaged property.
+7. Get approval before disposing of damaged property.

 For more information, contact EH&S Risk Management, (858) 534-2454.